 - Partners with several major vision insurance providers, increasing the chances that your purchase is eligible for insurance coverage or reimbursement

-- Verdict: Shop at Discount Contact Lenses if you want more brand variety or if you want to subscribe for 20% off reorders
+Verdict: Shop at Discount Contact Lenses if you want more brand variety or qualify for a free online vision test for reorders.

 As the name suggests, DiscountContacts.com sells contacts at a discount.
 The company says you can save up to 70% on contacts, and it also offers free shipping on orders over $99.